Tithing

 The church demands that tithing be paid before all other obligations.
 A March 2004 Ensign article is written by a Mormon bankruptcy attorney who also advocates that tithing should be paid first.

-Our Comment: We wonder how much the bankruptcies would decrease in Utah if the members paid their legal obligations first and then gave donations to the Church as they could afford them.
+Editor Comment: We wonder how much the bankruptcies would decrease in Utah if the members paid their legal obligations first and then gave donations to the church as they could afford them.

 See related articles: